didx-xyz/aries-cloudapi-python/docs/Waypoint.md

 For example, you can use `connection_id` as the `field` and pass the specific connection ID as the `field_id` to receive events only for that connection.

-When a `desired_state` is specified, the stream will remain open until a single event matching the specified filters occurs, then return that event and close.
+The stream will remain open until the desired event (matching the filters) is found and returned, at which point the stream will be closed.

 ## Implementing Your Event Listener